Scoring documents based on the closest ones with multiple kNN fields

 }

-As you can imagine, the knn query can accept multiple search fields as an array - here we provided search criteria from both the fields.
-The answer is the "A Few Good Men" as the synopsis vector that consists the "order" vector was this movie.
+As you can imagine, the knn query can accept multiple search fields as an array - here we provided search criteria from both fields.
+The answer is "A Few Good Men" as the synopsis vector that consists the "order" vector was this movie.

-When do we search with multi-kNN fields
+When to search with multi-kNN fields

 • Searching for "tweets" based on image similarity (visual kNN field) and a tweet similarity (text kNN field).